tuhdo/os01/README.md

 use [Lyx editor](https://www.lyx.org) to edit it, or any editor that can understand Latex.

 The book is in development, so please bear with me if the English irritates you.
 I really appreciate it.

+Finally, if you like the project and if it is possible, please donate to help this project and keep it going.

 # Got questions?
 If you have any question related to the material or the development of the book,